How to Prepare for a Texas Winter Storm

 • Three days’ worth of non-perishable food for your family

-• One gallon of water per person for three days
+• One gallon of water per person per day for at least three days

 • Flashlights and extra batteries